unisdr/delta/_docs/security/api-key-user-relationship-guide.md

 ### Role-Based Permissions

-In the DTS system, API key management is restricted by user role:
+In the DELTA Resilience system, API key management is restricted by user role:

 - **Admin** users can create and manage API keys for themselves and others
 - **Regular users** (Data Viewer, Data Collector, Data Validator) cannot create or manage API keys